circe/circe/docs/src/main/tut/optics.md

 ---
-layout: default
+layout: docs
 title:  "Optics"
-section: "optics"
+position: 4
 ---

 # Optics

 Optics are a powerful tool for traversing and modifying JSON documents.
 They can reduce boilerplate considerably, especially if you are working with deeply nested JSON.

 circe provides support for optics by integrating with [Monocle](monocle).
 To use them, add a